0xZ0F/0xZ0F.github.io/_posts/RECourse/2024-05-06-RECourse_Contributing.md

 * Requests for new topics or information to be added to the course are accepted.
 Submit them via [Twitter](https://twitter.com/0xZ0F) or by opening an issue.
 * There are plenty of spelling and link mistakes.
 Have fun.
 * If you want to add a whole chapter or lesson, go for it.
 * Feel free to contribute to WIP content.
 However, if you make a pull request be warned that it may be closed without being merged.
 If this is done it's because I will weave your work into my version.
-With that said, I will of course give you explicit credit in the lesson (and [Credit.md](Credit.md)).
+With that said, I will of course give you explicit credit in the lesson (and [Credit](
+)).

 ## Standards